 IRRITANCY OF PRODUCT: This product may mildly irritate contaminated tissue, especially if contact is prolonged.
 Eye irritation may be more pronounced.

-SENSITIZATION TO THE PRODUCT: This product may cause skin sensitization and allergic reaction in susceptible individuals due to the Phenyl Oximino Silane component.
+SENSITIZATION TO THE PRODUCT: This product and its component are not known to cause human skin or respiratory sensitization.
 TOXICOLOGICAL SYNERGISTIC PRODUCTS: None known.

 REPRODUCTIVE TOXICITY INFORMATION: This product has not been tested for reproductive toxicity.